bowdenk7/express-typescript-starter/README.md

 | `"outFiles": [...]`                             | Specify where output files are dropped.
 Use with source maps    |
 | `"protocol": inspector,`                        | Use the new Node debug protocal because we're on the latest node|

+With this file in place, you can hit `F5` to serve the project with the debugger already attached.
+Now just set your breakpoints and go!

+> Warning!
+Make sure you don't have the project already running from another command line.
+VS Code will try to launch on the same port and error out.
+Likewise be sure to stop the debugger before returning to your normal `npm start` process.

 ## Testing

+## Using ES6 Modules

+## Adding types

 ## Configuring your VS Code environment